Slaymish/my-digital-garden/src/site/notes/EEEN Microcontroller Recap.md

 ![200][SCR-20230601-s8y.png]

+> [!INFO]
-Accumulator really efficient, as its connected directly to the ALU
+> The Accumulator is really efficient, as its connected directly to the ALU

 # 8051 Data Memory (RAM)